chrthomsen/pygrametl/docs/examples/dimensions.rst

 slightly as it returns the latest version of a row.
 To improve the performance of lookups for a slowly changing dimension, caching is used, which assumes that the database does not modify any values in the inserted rows; an assumption that the use of default values can break.
+It is also possible to lookup the version of a member that was valid at given time by using :meth:`.SlowlyChangingDimension.lookupasof`.
+This method, however, requires :attr:`.toatt` and/or :attr:`.fromatt` to be given when the :class:`.SlowlyChangingDimension` is created.

 .. code-block:: python